 NHS colleagues persisted in their efforts to complete the project working within unstable pandemic restrictions.
-Staff made enormous efforts in very difficult circumstances and their actions demonstrates the value placed on these creative interventions.
+Staff made enormous efforts in difficult circumstances and their actions demonstrate the value placed on these creative interventions.

 There were several redesigns and stop-start implementations of each project in response to the unfolding Covid-19 pandemic.
 Nonetheless, three of the four cultural providers were able to successfully engage young people, albeit in small numbers.
 A total of 21 young people took part.
 Whilst the project showed increases in wellbeing across time, the number of participants did not allow any statistically significant conclusions to be drawn.

 ‘I’ve been able to express how I feel.’’

 Learning from the projects has informed the wider GM i-THRIVE Arts, Culture and Mental Health programme, including the development and delivery of workforce training.

 ‘The project was very well received by the young people and had a positive impact on their emotional well-being, with one young person describing it as ‘the highlight’ of their week.’